Tips for growing green beans

 The secret to increase your green bean production is to keep picking them.
 The more you pick, the more will grow.

 The Mexican bean beetle is an enemy of your green bean garden as are aphids and leafhoppers.
+Holes in the leaves are an indicator of beetles or caterpillars.
 Manually remove any beetles you find and check the undersides of the leaves.
 If you see eggs remove the leaf.
-You can consider treating with rotenone dust or a non-toxic insecticidal soap.

 It's always best to check with your local agriculture service agent for advice if you have any questions related to particular garden pests or pest control for your area.